-Unfortunately, these numbers are just estimates and most data since 2011 remains suspect.
+The question for any future sanctions is the extent to which improvements and expansions of refineries have increased the level of domestically-produced gasoline, and the EIA estimates that gasoline imports will end in 2013.523 Previous analysis by the EIA stated that Iran could become a gasoline exporter by 2015.524Unfortunately, these numbers are just estimates and most data since 2011 remains suspect.
 Iran's official data is highly optimistic and most likely wrong and outside estimates are similarly doubtful due to Iran's inflated data and Iranian attempts to skirt sanctions.
 Sanctions have forced Iran to employ gray-market tactics in order to buy oil and gas products, making the amount of imported energy products imported every month increasingly hard to estimate.

 Iran has tried for several years to compensate for the increasing difficulties in importing refined oil and gas by attempting to increase domestic production of petroleum products.
 Tehran has been converting petrochemical plants into refineries and has dedicated \$2.2 billion for accelerated renovations and improvements to existing gasoline refineries.
 However, the majority of Iranian crude is of the heavy type, which requires more energy to refine into useful products.
-Iranian domestic gasoline contains 10 times more harmful particles than the imported version and may contribute to increased pollution and health problems.403
+Iranian domestic gasoline contains 10 times more harmful particles than the imported version and may contribute to increased pollution and health problems.525

-Iran's drive to ramp-up domestic production supposedly culminated in September of 2010 when Oil Minister Massoud Mir Kazemi proclaimed that Iran had become self-sufficient and had halted all gasoline imports.
-In July 2010, Iranian Deputy Oil Minister announced an ambitious new plan to invest \$46 billion in upgrading nine existing refineries and constructing nine brand new facilities.
-However, this data is highly suspicious considering that the Joint Oil Data Initiative shows Iran importing refined products as recently as July 2011.
+Iran's drive to ramp-up domestic production supposedly culminated in September 2010, when Oil Minister Massoud Mir Kazemi proclaimed that Iran had become self-sufficient and had halted all gasoline imports.526 In July 2010, Iranian Deputy Oil Minister announced an ambitious new plan to invest \$46 billion in upgrading nine existing refineries and constructing nine brand new facilities.527 However, this data is highly suspicious considering that the Joint Oil Data Initiative shows Iran importing refined products as recently as July 2011.528

-According to Iranian sources, Iran has improved its domestic production capacity from 43 million liters per day according to the Iranian calendar year (20 March 2010 - 19 March 2011) to 70 million liters per day at the end of this current Iranian calendar year ending in March 2012.
-Iranian sources also report that the country exported gasoline in 2011, worth roughly \$134 million.
-While these numbers are small and should be taken with appropriate skepticism, it does show that Iran may be slowly improving its petrochemical production.
-Most likely the truth is somewhere in between; Iran is most likely continuing to import refined oil products through grey-market tactics while at the same time attempting to boost domestic production.
-However, with sanctions continually squeezing the financial resources of the government, it is unlikely that Iran will be completely self-sufficient in domestic refined petroleum products in the near future.
+According to Iranian sources, Iran has improved its domestic production capacity from 43 million liters per day according to the Iranian calendar year (20 March 2010 - 19 March 2011) to 70 million liters per day at the end of this current Iranian calendar year ending in March 2012.529 Iranian sources also report that the country exported gasoline in 2011, worth roughly \$134 million.530 Iran is most likely continuing to import refined oil products through grey-market tactics while at the same time attempting to boost domestic production.